 Texas State Library and Archives Commission

-- Access online resources and the Texas Digital Archive.
-The public is welcome to use our online resources, enjoy our online exhibits, and conduct research.
+- Access research materials online: The public is welcome to use our online resources and the Texas Digital Archive, enjoy our online exhibits, and conduct research.
 See: https://www.tsl.texas.gov/collections.

-- General information on COVID-19 resources including disability-related information, mental health resources, personal emergency response systems, and virtual resources can also be found on the Disability Information & Referral Center (DIRC) resource page at https://www.tsl.texas.gov/tbp/dirc/covidinfo/html.
-This page will be updated regularly.
+- General information on COVID-19 resources including disability-related information, mental health resources, personal emergency response systems, and virtual resources can also be found on the Disability Information & Referral Center (DIRC) resource page.

 - TexShare educational databases with thousands of journals and magazines may be accessed online through your local public library.
 Visit your local public library’s website to learn more.
 If you need to find your local public library, visit https://www.tsl.texas.gov/texshare/libsearch/.